 McKithen, thus far incarcerated for 18 years, had exhausted every avenue of appeal, prior to being granted the right to testing by Eastern District Judge Gleeson, whose holding read, “I conclude that the Due Process Clause of the Fourteenth Amendment grants a convicted offender access to physical evidence for the purpose of DNA testing if it can be performed with negligible cost to the state and exculpatory results would undermine confidence in the outcome of trial.”

 Queens District Attorney Richard Brown’s office, whose office has been successfully sued twice in unrelated cases involving prosecutorial misconduct, appealed Gleeson’s decision to the 2nd Circuit.
 While the appeal was pending, the US Supreme Court decided Osborne.
 The Circuit Court, while praising Gleeson’s decision, said,

-Since it is extremely unlikely that the U.S. Supreme Court will agree to grant McKithen permission to appeal to them, or that even if permission were granted that the Court will so soon overrule its own precedent, McKithen is out of judicial options.
+Since it is extremely unlikely that the U.S. Supreme Court will agree to grant McKithen permission to appeal to them—or that even if permission were granted, the Court will so soon overrule its own precedent, McKithen is out of judicial options.